fenago/machine-learning-with-scikit-learn/Chapter04/Lab_4.md

 #### Hyperparameter optimization using GridSearchCV

-In this section, you will learn how to optimize the inverse regularization strength using the `GridSearchCV`{.literal} algorithm.
+In this section, you will learn how to optimize the inverse regularization strength using the `GridSearchCV` algorithm.
 We can do this using the following code:

 ```